Non-producibility of arbitrary non-Gaussian states using zero-mean Gaussian states and partial photon number resolving detection: Introduction

 \section{Introduction}

-Production of non-Gaussian quantum states of light, and all-optical realization of non-Gaussian quantum unitary operations, are critical for most applications of photonic quantum information processing, e.g., universal photonic quantum computation~\cite{Pant2019}, quantum-enhanced receivers for optical communications~\cite{Guha2011}, all-optical quantum repeaters for long-distance entanglement distribution~\cite{Lo2015, Pant2015}, and quantum-enhanced optical sensing~\cite{Tan2008, Guha2009, Zhuang2017, Dowling2008, Humphreys2013,Pirandola2018}.
+Production of non-Gaussian quantum states of light, and all-optical realization of non-Gaussian quantum unitary operations, are critical for most applications of photonic quantum information processing, e.g., universal photonic quantum computation~\cite{Pant2019}, quantum-enhanced receivers for optical communications~\cite{Guha2011,Sabuncu2010}, all-optical quantum repeaters for long-distance entanglement distribution~\cite{Lo2015, Pant2015,He2020}, and quantum-enhanced optical sensing~\cite{Tan2008, Guha2009, Zhuang2017, Dowling2008, Humphreys2013,Pirandola2018}.

 Gaussian states and Gaussian unitaries, produced by the action of linear and quadratic Hamiltonians on the vacuum state, have efficient and complete mathematical representations~\cite{Reck1994, Clements2016, Braun2005}.
-Non-Gaussian states is a vast set---it consists of states generated via the action of a unitary with Hamiltonian that is a third or higher-order polynomial in the field operators on the multi-mode vacuum state.
-Therefore, non-Gaussian states are inherently under-explored.
+Non-Gaussian states is a vast set---it consists of states generated via the action, on the multi-mode vacuum state, of a unitary with Hamiltonian that is a third or higher-order polynomial in the field operators.
+Therefore, non-Gaussian states are inherently under-explored and their general representations less-understood.

 Deterministic realization of non-Gaussian unitary operations, such as the self-Kerr gate~\cite{KLM2001, Kok2007} and the cubic-phase gate~\cite{GKP2001} is near impossible at optical frequencies~\cite{Shapiro2006}.
-The extreme resource inefficiency resulting from this deficiency, combined with the fact that Gaussian states and Gaussian unitaries are a classically-simulable resource~\cite{Niset2009}, have kept all-photonic quantum computing from being pursued as one of the top contenders for quantum computing, despite their obvious importance in optical communications and sensing applications and it not requiring quantum transduction for networking far-flung quantum processors---a major benefit unique to photonic quantum encodings.
+The extreme resource inefficiency resulting from this deficiency, combined with the fact that Gaussian states and Gaussian unitaries are a classically-simulable resource~\cite{Niset2009}, have kept all-photonic quantum computing from being pursued as one of the top contenders for quantum computing, for decades since their invention, despite their obvious importance in optical communications and sensing applications, and it not requiring quantum transduction for networking far-flung quantum processors---a major benefit unique to photonic quantum encodings.